-Volunteers embody a powerful culture which runs through everything they do, and our distinctive uniform helps them be highly visible role models around the school and wider community.
+Our volunteer mentors embody a powerful culture which runs through everything they do, and our distinctive uniform helps them be highly visible role models around the school and wider community.

 - Build meaningful trusting, coaching relationships with targeted pupils to tackle frustration, isolation, anger, low self-esteem, attention seeking and distraction before they lead to acting out in the form of disruptive or negative behaviour

-- When required, work alone with a designated list of pupils requiring more intensive one-one mentoring support.
+- When required, work alone with a designated list of pupils requiring more intensive 1:1 mentoring support.
 Run a range of interventions in English and maths using teaching and learning content provided by the school

 - Support teachers in class by working at tables of four or five pupils